 - Intense itching (pruritus) quickly makes the issue worse and more painful.

-The underlying cause should be identified and removed for successful treatment.
-If the spots are caused by fleas, we can take the necessary steps for flea control.
+The underlying cause of hotspots on dogs should be identified and removed for successful treatment.
+If the spots are caused by fleas, we can take the necessary steps for dog flea control.
 If they are caused by allergies, we can treat the allergies.

 - Carefully clip the hair over and surrounding the lesions to allow the spots to dry.
 If lesions are large, sedation may be helpful.